open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 ### How is the organization sending telemetry data to various observability back-ends?

-J’s team uses a combination of the proprietary back-end agent and the OpenTelemetry Collector (for metrics).
+J’s team uses a combination of the proprietary backend agent and the OpenTelemetry Collector (for metrics).
 They are one of the primary users of OpenTelemetry at J’s company, and he hopes to help get more teams to make the switch.